ivanzich/Project-2/README.md

 User Stories

-- As a user I need to connect on the website (Soundcloud) so I can login with my username and password
+-As a user I want to connect on the website (Soundcloud) so I can login with my username and password.

--As a user I want to listen available soundclips and see if I can come with my musical idea
+-As a user I want to listen available soundclips and see if I can come with my musical idea.

 -As a user I need to download an audio file so I can do further edits and recordings on the top of the original idea.

--As a user I will upload my musical idea in the format of .mp3 .wav or any other supported audio files so other users can have a listen try to come up with their musical parts
+-As a user I will upload my musical idea in the format of .mp3 .wav or any other supported audio files so other users can have a listen try to come up with their musical parts.

 Icebox: